 However, reproduction is not all that is required to produce a pleasing high-end.
 KEF’s tangerine waveguide disperses high frequencies in a very wide field around the room, creating a natural stereo field and smoothing the top-end.

 If there was a critique to be had, it’s that these speakers don’t reach as far as larger speakers do.
 Of course, this is more a flaw of physics than a flaw of KEFs.
-The bass response, while very pleasing for the size, lack just a hair when compared to larger speakers.
+The bass response, while very pleasing for the size, lacks just a hair when compared to larger speakers.
 This shouldn’t come as much of a surprise, though.

 Overall, the R300s sound absolutely astonishing.
-A slightly neutered low-end is made up for with just about every other area of the frequency spectrum.
+A slightly neutered low-end is made up for just about every other area of the frequency spectrum.
 The low-end, despite the lack of size, still sounds full and punches in a way consistent with a 6.5-inch driver.

 The midrange is beautifully crafted, still being concise without flooding the speaker and making them sound dull.
 The high-end is beautifully dispersed and diffused, leading to a pleasantly rich, but not too harsh, top-end.